CTFEDs/FutureFriendlyUXWorkshop/decks/future-friendly-deck.md

 ## futurefriend.ly

+^ Steve
-^ This is the world now
+This is the world now
 ---

 ## The **quantity** and **diversity** of connected **devices** is increasing.